The Hunchback of Notre Dame (1976 film): Plot summary

 On January 6, 1482 — the day of the Feast of Fools in Paris, France, a play written by Pierre Gringoire is being performed at the Palace of Justice.
 The audience, however, is not very receptive, particularly Jehan, the brother of Notre Dame Cathedral's archdeacon, Claude Frollo.
 As a diversion, the people decide to elect a Pope of Fools.
 Quasimodo, the physically deformed bell ringer of Notre Dame, is chosen, despite Frollo's objections.
 Robin Poussepain calls the remaining attention to a Roma girl named La Esmeralda, who is dancing in the square.

-As Gringoire follows Esmeralda, Frollo send Quasimodo to kidnap her for him.
+As Gringoire follows Esmeralda, Frollo sends Quasimodo to kidnap her for him.
 Gringoire intervenes, only to be knocked down by the hunchback.
 Quasimodo is stopped and arrested by Phoebus de Chateaupers, the captain of the French ruler King Louis XI's archers, who enchants Esmeralda, much to Frollo's silent jealousy.
 Still following Esmeralda, Gringoire is captured by beggars who take him to their king, Clopin Trouillefou, at the Court of Miracles.
 His life is offered to be spared if someone will marry him, and Esmeralda ends up doing so, though only out of pity.